Fairway Villa

 At least two separate listings describe the rooftop amenity as having a 'heated saltwater pool', in the context of recent roof deck upgrades, and other listings consistently reference this same shared rooftop pool.
 Despite the MLS not flagging it as heated, the repeated, specific 'heated saltwater pool' wording across different listings provides strong evidence that the building’s main pool is heated.

-Several listings explicitly describe the rooftop pool as saltwater (including "heated saltwater pool").
-That is clear, repeated evidence the pool uses salt water.
+Several listings directly describe the building pool as saltwater/salt water, including a heated saltwater pool.
+This is strong and repeated evidence that the pool is salt water.

 Across all the supplied listings, agents describe building amenities in depth (rooftop pool, sauna, fire pit, BBQ, deck, security, storage) but never mention a shared or community laundry room.
 Given this consistent omission plus the strong, repeated emphasis on in-unit washer/dryers, it is very likely the building does not offer separate community laundry facilities.

-I searched the public remarks for explicit language indicating community laundry facilities on every floor (e.g., "laundry on each floor", "laundry room on every floor", "floor-by-floor laundry").
-No such references were found in any listing.
-Many units advertise in-unit washer/dryer instead, which does not indicate common laundry on every floor.
+I searched the remarks for references to community laundry facilities on every floor, including phrases like "laundry on each floor" and "laundry room on every level."
+The listings repeatedly mention in-unit washer/dryer setups instead, but nothing indicates shared laundry on every floor.

 Every recent listing indicates the presence of parking, and many remarks explicitly reference a parking stall with the units.
 With 20/20 MLS records showing parking features and consistent narrative descriptions, building parking is clearly available.